 What can existing search results tell us about context and whether our targeting is correct?

-As you can see, the search results for “caps” give us counseling, sports results, local hat stores, and a few other irrelevant results in the top positions.
+As you can see, the search results for “caps” give us a pharmacy, sports results, and a few other irrelevant results in the top positions.